Medicare Prescription Drug Plans

 Medicare offers prescription drug coverage to everyone with Medicare.
-If you decide not to join a Medicare Prescription Drug Plan (Part D) when you're first eligible, and you don't have other creditable prescription drug coverage, or you don't get Extra Help, you'll likely pay a late enrollment penalty.
+Suppose you decide not to join a Medicare Prescription Drug Plan (Part D) when you're first eligible, and you don't have other creditable prescription drug coverage, or you don't get Extra Help.
+In that case, you'll likely pay a late enrollment penalty.
 To get Medicare drug coverage, you must join a plan run by an insurance company or other private company approved by Medicare.
-Each plan can vary in cost and drug covered.
+Each plan can vary in cost and drug coverage.

-Medicare Prescription Drug Plan (Part D).
-These plans (sometimes called "PDPs") add drug coverage to Original Medicare, some Medicare Cost Plans, some Medicare Private Fee-for-Service (PFFS) Plans, and Medicare Medical Savings Account (MSA) Plans.
+Medicare Prescription Drug Plans (sometimes called "PDPs") add drug coverage to Original Medicare, some Medicare Cost Plans, some Medicare Private Fee-for-Service (PFFS) Plans, and Medicare Medical Savings Account (MSA) Plans.
 Medicare Advantage Plan (Part C) (like an HMO or PPO) or other Medicare health plan that offers Medicare prescription drug coverage.

-As insurance companies update and change covered medications in the plan's formulary, it is important to review this coverage during enrollment to ensure you have no unexpected expenses in the new year.
+As insurance companies update and change covered medications in the plan's formulary, reviewing this coverage during enrollment is essential to ensure you have no unexpected expenses in the new year.